DMTGallery/dmt-gallery-artwork-example/README.md

 # Circle
 Circle is an example artwork made for DMT Gallery for the purpose of educating artists.
 This tutorial assumes you have knowledge of HTML, CSS, JS.

-Also, we have deployed this artwork on-chain on Bitcoin Signet.
-[Feel free to explore it here](https://signet.ordinals.com/inscription/02f8695722a280d68167838ae472d3adc589eac598c701ba55cb0a872ef8249di0).
+Also, we have deployed this artwork on-chain on Bitcoin Mainnet.
+[Feel free to explore it here](https://ordinals.com/inscription/eb3eee3fa15069b1d922c31b90a9e3ccb3033651f5f03f61c0ccd9e57de6a183i0).
 > [!NOTE]
 > This page continues [this tutorial](https://dmt-gallery.gitbook.io/doc/artists/technical-requirements).
 If you haven't read it, but want to make an artwork for DMT Gallery, it's highly recommended you do.

-As you already know, the 2 of the primary components of any DMT Gallery artwork are:
+As you already know, the 2 primary components of any DMT Gallery artwork are:
 1. The artwork script.
 2. The traits script.

 Here we will only review the artwork script (full source code is in the `circle-artwork.html` file in this repository), since [this page](https://dmt-gallery.gitbook.io/doc/artists/technical-requirements#what-you-need-to-provide) has already told you everything about the traits script.

-But the traits script for this artwork can also be found in this repository (the `circle-traits-script.js` file).
-Have a look, if you need!
+The traits script for this artwork can also be found in this repository (the `circle-traits-script.js` file).

 ### The artwork script
 Beginning of the artwork script is pretty standard, so we omitted the CSS styles to keep it shorter: